digitalfondue/lavagna/src/main/stampo/doc/02-install/02-03-setup.en.peb.md

 ### Step 2, Login provider configuration

 Lavagna does **not** store the user credentials by design: an external provider must be chosen.
-There are 4 possible choice:
+There are 3 possible choice:

  - demo (use for test purpose only)
  - ldap
- - mozilla persona
  - oauth

 #### Demo provider